 Your credit score is a snapshot of your financial picture at a particular point in time.
 The higher the score, the more likely lenders, landlords, employers and others see you as a good credit risk.

-How a typical credit score is determined
+How a credit score model could be determined

 What you can do to improve your credit score